Harivijay93/authentication-form/README.md

 Made with ❤️ by Hari

 ### ✅ Tip:
-Replace `your-username` with your actual GitHub username before pushing.
+Replace `Harivijay93` with your actual GitHub username before pushing.

 Let me know if you also want:
 - GitHub Pages or Vercel deployment instructions